Surviving the Holidays

 Trauma:

-Individuals that suffer from trauma know that it can feel inescapable.
-We at the Chinook Sexual Assault Centre are here to help you with this difficult period of your life, and have prepared this guide which discusses trauma, the way it can affect individuals, and the actions you can take to help deal with it in your life.
-Know that there are always people to support you and there is always a brighter future ahead.
+Individuals that have experienced trauma know that it can feel inescapable.
+We are here to help with this difficult period of life, and have prepared this brochure guide which discusses trauma, the way it can affect individuals, and the actions you can take to help address it.
+Know that there are people to support you and there is always the possibilityof a brighter future ahead.

 Click below to learn more.

-The Chinook Sexual Assault Centre is committed to providing services to everyone.
-This includes individuals of all gender identities and sexualities.
-Individuals from the LGBTQ community are often disproportionately harmed by sexual violence.
-We are here to support everyone, and this document provides information on the kinds of support we offer.
+The Chinook Sexual Assault Centre is committed to providing services to everyone, including individuals of all gender identities and sexualities.
+Individuals from the 2SLGBTQ+ community are often disproportionately harmed by sexual violence.
+Thos brochure provides information on the kinds of support we can offer.

 Click below to learn more.

-Just like any organization, we at the Chinook Sexual Assault Centre have needs and ways you can help us provide for others.
+At the Chinook Sexual Assault Centre, we are so grateful for the support we get from our community.
+This support we can get from our community.
+This support helps us to do the work we do every day.
 As a charity, this often comes in the form of donations, but we don’t only accept money.
 We’ve prepared a list of a large variety of items that we are looking for, so that individuals who want to support our cause can do so in whichever way is easiest for them.

 Click below to learn more.

-Something that can be immensely helpful for those who have been affected by sexual violence is to seek out and hear from their peers.
-This can help people feel like they’re not alone and allow them to support each other.
-We at the Chinook Sexual Assault Centre understand this and have multiple peer support groups for those who are seeking out others.
-This brochure covers the benefits of a peer support group and explains what groups we have available to those who need one.
+Peer support can be immensley helpful for those affected by sexual violence.
+It can help people feel like they’re not alone and allow them to support each other.
+We have multiple peer support groups for those who are seeking this type of support.
+This brochure covers the benefits of a peer support group and explains what groups we have available to those who may be interested.

 Click below to learn more.